Let’s get personal, personal, I want to get personal! If you don’t get that song reference I am not sure we can be friends. But let’s move on…

 Some of these are hilarious now, and some make me shake my head.
 I spent so much time blaming circumstance and feigning ignorance about how to change my ways instead of realizing I was not a victim but an active participant.
 Picking up what I’m putting down?
 In addition, I thought if I couldn’t show up and be immediately perfect at something like exercise, I may as well not waste my time because who wants to go make a fool of themselves?
 This kind of thinking is incredibly common.
 I get it.
 These thoughts have not been my reality for a long time, but I still practice thought work regularly in order to be more aware of my thoughts, and make sure I’m not acting based on old thoughts out of habit.

-Let me know your thoughts in the comments, head over to my Work With Me page to fill out the contact form there, or as always send an e-mail to firstname.lastname@example.org.
+Let me know your thoughts in the comments, or as always send an e-mail to firstname.lastname@example.org.
 You don’t have to listen to your excuses for as long as I did.
 You can create something new today.